torchnyu/blog/_drafts/2020-09-04-sweet-charity.md

 answer.
 You should figure out the purpose of the fence.
 A use that is not obvious is not the same as a use that doesn't exist.

+Go talk to the original authors.
+Find the purpose of the code.

 # Nice

 It's good to be nice.
 Being uncharitable is not nice.
 When someone is